pi0/capnp-es/README.md

 <!-- /automd -->

-> TypeScript implementation of the [Cap'n Proto](https://capnproto.org) serialization protocol.

 > [!WARNING]
 > This is an alpha-quality software. please use at your own risk ([project status](#status)).

+TypeScript implementation of the [Cap'n Proto](https://capnproto.org) serialization protocol.

-Cap’n Proto is an insanely fast data interchange format and capability-based RPC system.
+[Cap’n Proto](https://capnproto.org/) is an insanely fast data interchange format and capability-based RPC system.
 Think JSON, except binary.
 Or think [Protocol Buffers](https://github.com/protocolbuffers/protobuf), except faster.
 Cap’n Proto was built by [Kenton Varda](https://github.com/kentonv) to be used in [Sandstorm](https://capnproto.org/faq.html#sandstorm) and is now heavily used in [Cloudflare](https://capnproto.org/faq.html#cloudflare).
-Start with the [Cap'n Proto Introduction](https://capnproto.org/index.html) for more detailed information on what this is about.

 ## Usage